 Compliance policy

-Our compliance policy is designed to protect the integrity of the program by ensuring certified entities adhere to their obligations under the licence agreement.
+Our compliance policy protects the integrity of the program.
+The policy is focused on ensuring certified brands meet their obligations under the licence agreement.
+It also gives the public clear visibility of each brand’s certification status.

 - meet the requirements of the relevant standard